 - Be motivated to make lifestyle changes.

-If you would like more information, dates or a referral form please contact:staffwellbeing@nuh.nhs.uk.
+If you would like more information, dates, or a referral form, please contact: nuhnt.staffwellbeing@nhs.net.

-Eat Well Get Active
+Eat Well, Get Active

-For the groups, the NHS 12 week plan will be used to support staff as well as for additional accountability and motivation with your weight loss journey.
-The course is to enable you to make personalised informed choices, rather than provide set meal or fitness plans.
-You will set your own weekly goals relevant to you to help implement healthy, sustainable changes which can help with longer term goals, success and overall lifestyle.
-Within the sessions we will talk about physical activity and you will be shown examples of exercises and hints and tips of how to successfully incorporate these into your lifestyle.
+The course is to enable you to make personalised, informed choices rather than provide set meal or fitness plans.
+You will set your own weekly goals relevant to you to help implement healthy, sustainable changes that can help with longer-term goals, success, and an overall lifestyle.
+Within the sessions, we will talk about physical activity, and you will be shown examples of exercises and hints and tips on how to successfully incorporate these into your lifestyle.

 Are you interested and wondering whether you are eligible to attend?